 COMMENT: Commenter asked about the graphic within the hearing PowerPoint presentation depicting the two routes from the Lease Area and whether the routes are connected to the entire wind farm network or whether they are each connected to only a subset of the WTGs.
 Commenter further asked whether the output load is split evenly between the two routes or whether each route could handle 100% of the output so that if one route failed other could handle the entire output.
 Commenter asked whether the existing cables could support future projects.
-(Tim Fitz)
+(Tim Fitz) Another commenter asked whether the underground cable is intended to support only 50 percent of Ocean Wind turbines and whether there is a need to support the remainder of Ocean Wind 1 capacity that is fail over.
+Commenter also asked whether Ocean Wind 2 or any other wind farm would use this same underground export cable.
+(Tim (no last name provided))

 RESPONSE: The output load from the Project WTGs is divided across the three offshore substations - one of which is connected to the B.L.
 England route and onshore interconnection, and the two others to the Oyster Creek route and onshore interconnection.
 The amount of energy produced by the Project doesn't allow for a single cable to handle 100% of the output.
 The two cables associated with the Oyster Creek route are connected to 63 WTGs, whereas the B.L.
-England Route cable is connected to 35 WTGs.